themintchoco/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* Besides IDs, names are also used to uniquely identify students.
+Thus, duplicate students with the same name are not allowed.

 Examples:
 * `student edit John Doe p/91234567 e/johndoe@example.com` Edits the phone number and email address of John Doe to be `91234567` and `johndoe@example.com` respectively.
 * `student edit 2 n/Betsy Crower t/` Edits the name of the student with an ID of 2 to be `Betsy Crower` and clears all existing tags.
+* `student edit 3 n/Betsy Crower` when another student named `Betsy Crower` already exists will show an error.

 Running the [undo](#undoing-a-command-undo) command after `student edit` reverts the student's details back to before the edit was made.